nicholasren/nicholasren.github.io/_posts/2021-10-02-terraform-tips-layered-infrastrucutre.md

         └── main.tf
 ```

+However, this would lead to a slow deployment process.
+To apply *any* resources changes, terraform would have to query and compare the state for each resource defined in `main.tf`.

+We knew that the frequency of changes to different types of resources varies drastically; for example, the chance of changing the number of EC2 instances would be significantly higher than VPC CIDR.
+It would be a massive waste for terraform to compare hundreds of nearly unchanged resources to increase the instance number for an AutosScalingGroup.

+If we use a remote state store, we can only apply any infrastructure changes to the environment one at a time.

 There's room for improvement.
 In a standard application deployment, we can classify these resources into layers such as  `application`, `compute` and `networks`; the higher layer can depend on resources in lower layers.

-Resources such as docker containers, data store, SNS topics, SQS queue are usually owned by an application.
+Resources such as docker containers, data store, SNS topics, SQS queue, Lambda function are usually owned by an application.
 Resources such as EC2 instances, ECS or EKS clusters, providing `computing` capabilities, are usually shared across different applications.

 Resources such as VPC, subnets, internet gateway, Network Address Translation (NAT) Gateway, network peering are essential to provision resources mentioned above.
 With these layered infrastructures, we can provision resources in different layers independently.

 This is the idea of "layered infrastructure", here is a layout of the project adopting layered infrastructure.
 ```
 ├ components       # components for an environment
 │  ├ 00-iam           # bootstrap roles which will be used in higher layers